GSA/Section508.gov/_events/2023-05-19A-gwaa-office-hours-10.md

 ## Event Details
 **DATE:** June 6, 2023
 **TIME:** 11:00 AM - 12:30 PM (EST)
-**WHERE:** Virtual via Zoom for Government
+**WHERE:** Virtual
 **WHO:** Agency points of contact designated to support the annual Government-wide Section 508 Assessment

 ## Registration
 [Registration][7] is now open and will close Tuesday, June 6 at 10:30 AM ET.
 [Sign up today!][7]

-This virtual meeting is supported by Microsoft Teams.
+This virtual meeting is supported by Zoom for Government.
 Please feel free to attend via your personal device.

 *Note: **You must join the meeting using your first and last name** (inclusion of agency affiliation is optional).
 Nicknames and phone numbers will not be given access.